stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Slips is shipped with an offline database ```databases/macaddress-db.json``` for MAC address vendor mapping.

-Slips gets the MAC address of each IP from dhcp.log and then searches the offline database using the OUI.
+Slips gets the MAC address of each IP from dhcp.log and arp.log and then searches the offline database using the OUI.

+If the vendor isn't found in the offline MAC database, Slips tries to get the MAc using the online database https://www.macvendorlookup.com

-Slips makes sure it doesn't perform duplicate searches of the same MAC Address.
+Slips makes sure it doesn't perform duplicate searches of the same MAC Address either online, or offline.

 ## Reverse DNS
 This is obtained by doing a standard in-addr.arpa DNS request.